 From 1 March 2012, this form must accompany your building consent application, and includes the names of the licensed building practitioners supervising or carrying out your work.
 For more information, go to Licensed Building Practitioner page, and see the MBIE guidance on Certificates of Work for engineers, builders, BCAs and insurance companies.

 This is a certificate that allows a public building or part of a public building to be used by the public prior to building completion and the issue of a Code Compliance Certificate.
 The building must have a granted building consent and the owner is still obligated to apply for a CCC at project completion.
 To apply for a CPU use the CPU application form.
-For more information, see CPU page and go to the MBIE website.
+For more information, see CPU page and go to MBIE Building Performance website.